 Is there a local park that families often go to?

 Mount Tabor in South East Portland is amazing!
 It has the best view of the city - an incredible park to run about it (ride your bike / scooter / run with the dog / meet with friends and walk under the mega tall trees!
 It also has a designated park for the kids or a dog area - you can literally get lost in here.
 It's one of my very favorite places in Portland - so much so that our son's middle name is Tabor.
 It's a special magical place (photo is from the other morning!)

 Best “hole-in-the-wall” photo spots?

-What are some essential accessories for children when exploring SF?
+What are some essential accessories for children when exploring Portland?

 Three secret/hidden spots in the city that are great for taking children?

 source: @theyostore on Instagram